BUDGET$15.0M

 Detailed Financial Report

-Prêt-à-Porter, released in 1994, entered the cinematic marketplace as a Comedy film.
+Marking its arrival in 1994, Prêt-à-Porter positioned itself as a Comedy film aiming for mass appeal.
 The production path for this project involved significant capital, with a reported budget of approximately $15.0M.
 In the modern film economy, recovering such an investment requires a multifaceted theatrical strategy spanning domestic and international territories.

 Collection Trajectory